-2. The EQB supports innovative state policy and program development on priority and emerging environmental issues.
+2. The EQB supports innovative state policy and program development on priority and emerging environmental issues

 What does this mean?
-EQB facilitates interagency coordination so that state programs and policies are aligned to support public health and environmental protection.
+EQB facilitates interagency coordination so that state agency programs are aligned to support the state's overall policy goals for public health and environmental protection.
 EQB provides a forum for sharing information about environmental problems - including the actions being taken and remaining gaps and opportunities - to make recommendations for collective state action to advance and improve environmental outcomes.
 EQB develops and shares data and information about key issues to serve as a foundation for policy and program development and to report on implementation progress.
 Current priority issues include climate, water, and biodiversity (pollinators).